pglezen/dp-article-oauth-clients/readme.md

 15 Apr 14:29:54 - OAuth client is listening on port 5005 and expecting SSL.
 ```

 Each article part has its own homepage.
+To get started with a particular
+part, copy-n-paste the URL it lists for its *Client App Homepage*.
-It's assumed you're browser and your
+It's assumed your browser and your
 Node.js server are running on the same machine.
 You can run the OAuth client
 anywhere you want so long as it has direct access to DataPower.